 What's the verdict?

-The Cross Turismo is the most complete fast estate available today.
-Not the biggest or most practical by a long chalk, but in terms of its breadth of ability and fulfilling the role it sets out for itself, it is brilliant.
+The Cross Turismo is arguably the most complete fast estate available today.
+Not the biggest or most practical by a long chalk, maybe not the most engaging alongside a petrol M3 Touring, but in terms of its breadth of ability and fulfilling the role it sets out for itself, it is brilliant.
 We’d have it over an Audi RS6 or any Panamera.
-Only the rowdier E63 could possibly tempt us to the petrol side.
+Only the rowdier M3 and E63 could possibly tempt us to the petrol side.